House Bill 325 was signed into law on July 28, 2022.

 6. Who can I call for more information?

-There are several organizations that provide information on sexual assault, human rights, the law, and resources.
+There are several organizations that provide information on sexual assault, human rights, the law, and local resources.
 They include:

 Consent: It's as Simple as Tea

 Script: Rockstar Dinosaur Pirate Princess Animation: Rachel Brian

 VO: Graham Wheeler www.rockstardinosaurpirateprincess.com and http://www.blueseatstudios.com/